 A low level reservoir built by the East London Water Co. in 1863.
 It has one island and takes 45,000,000 gallons.

 Built in 1895 by the East London Water Co.

 Crowland School website

-Friends of Markfield Park
+Friends of Markfield Park web site

 Gladesmore School website